[UPDATED] T&TEC on blackout: We’re working on it - Trinidad and Tobago Newsday

 [UPDATED] T&TEC on blackout: We’re working on it

-The Trinidad and Tobago Electricity Commission (T&TEC) says it is “working on” restoring electricity to several areas across Trinidad.
+The Trinidad and Tobago Electricity Commission (T&TEC) says it is “working on” restoring electricity to several areas across Trinidad after a blackout on Wednesday afternoon.
+It has approximated that this will take about three hours.

+Residents of areas including Port of Spain, St James, Laventille, Penal, Couva, Palo Seco and Point Fortin have said that there was a power outage o around 1 pm.

 There are reports of traffic on the major highways as traffic lights are down due to the power outage.